Dry Eye Therapy

 Overview

 Dry eye is a chronic condition that affects many in their daily lives, causing both discomfort and blurry vision.
-This can interfere with driving, watching TV or especially working on the computer.
+It is a common problem, ranging from 5 to 50% of the population, depending on the age and sex of the population.
+It is much more common among those who work on a computer or other electronic device in air-conditioned environments for most of their day.
+Dry eye can interfere with driving, watching TV or especially working on the computer.

-Symptoms may include redness, gritty feeling, dryness, itching, blurry vision, light sensitivity or even excessive tearing, which is a compensatory response to the dryness.
-Causes include age, changing hormones, use of antihistamines or other medications as well as autoimmune disorders.
-Sometimes changing their medication(s) to a different class can relieve their symptoms.
 It is important to see your ophthalmologist for an evaluation if you are suffering from any of these symptoms.
-Then she can diagnose the cause of your problem and make your eyes more comfortable and also stay healthier in the long run.
+He or she can diagnose the cause of your problem and contributing factors, then design a treatment plan to make your eyes more comfortable and to stay healthy in the long run.

 Lacking a protective layer of water or oil in their tears, dry eye sufferers may try to compensate through excessive use of artificial tear eye drops, which may make the situation worse!

 The thorough evaluation of dry eye at True Vision Center in Honolulu includes a thorough history with careful listening to each patient’s individual symptoms, then an examination with the slit lamp, which is a microscope that magnifies the eye 10 to 16 times.
-Then any necessary testing is done.
-Once all of the diagnostic evaluation is done, the doctor, together with the patient, designs a treatment plan that will be most suited for him or her.
+Any necessary testing is done after the exam.
+Once all of the diagnostic evaluation is done, the doctor, together with the patient, designs a treatment plan that is most suitable.

 Treatment